Judge fines Trump and his lawyer for Clinton's 'frivolous' lawsuit - ExBulletin

 NEW YORK (AP) A Florida judge has fined former President Donald Trump and one of his lawyers, ordering them to pay nearly $1 million for filing what he called a bogus lawsuit against the Trump’s 2016 rival, Hillary Clinton and others.

-In a searing filing on Thursday, U.S. District Judge Donald M. Middlebrooks accused Trump of abusing the courts for filing frivolous lawsuits for political gain, which he says undermines the rule of law and amounts to obstruction of justice.
+In a searing filing on Thursday, U.S. District Judge Donald M. Middlebrooks accused Trump of a “pattern of abuse of the courts” for filing frivolous lawsuits for political gain, which he said “undermines the rule of law” and “amounts to obstruction of justice.”

-Here we are faced with a lawsuit that should never have been brought, that was completely frivolous, both in fact and in law, and that was brought in bad faith for an improper purpose, he writes.
+“We are here faced with a lawsuit that should never have been brought, that was completely frivolous, both in fact and in law, and that was brought in bad faith for an improper purpose,” he wrote. .

-Citing Trump’s recent lawsuit against the Pulitzer Prize board, New York’s attorney general, big tech companies and CNN, he described Trump as a prolific and sophisticated litigator who uses the courts for revenge. political opponents.
+Citing Trump’s recent lawsuit against the Pulitzer Prize board, the New York attorney general, big tech companies and CNN, he described Trump as “a prolific and sophisticated litigator” who uses the courts “to take revenge on political adversaries”.

 The ruling required Trump and his attorney, Alina Habba, to pay nearly $938,000 to defendants in the case.